Water Heater Repair Cost: $150-$600 [2026 Guide]

 Last updated: March 2026

 Water heater repair cost ranges from $150 to $600 for most common issues in 2026.
+For questions about water heater repair pricing, call (641) 637-5215 to talk with a local plumber.
 The final price depends on the type of repair, whether the unit is gas or electric, and labor rates in your area.
 Homeowners experiencing lukewarm water, strange noises, or leaks from their water heater should understand repair costs before deciding whether to fix or replace the unit.

 $150 – $600